MithrilJS/mithril.js/docs/testing.md

 })
 ```

 To run the test, use the command `npm test`.
-Ospec considers any Javascript file inside of a `tests` folder (anywhere in the project) to be a test.
+Ospec considers any JavaScript file inside of a `tests` folder (anywhere in the project) to be a test.

 ```
 npm test